fedosejev/front-end-course/week-01/day-04/README.md

       Child selector
     </th>
     <td>
-      Matches an element that is a direct child of anohter.
+      Matches an element that is a direct child of another.
       <br/>
       Example:
       <br/>